Conclusion:

 He was expelled from the Father's divine protective presence just as Adam had been from the Father's Tree of Life in the Garden.

-490-Year Prophecy continues until Messiah the Prince.
+- The 490-Year Prophecy continues until Messiah the Prince.
 Messiah's Life and Death completes the Prophecy and Daniel's subject now changes

-the prince who is to come and under all the antichrists who will follow him until the final Antichrist at
+to the antichrist world which follows, under the prince who is to come and under all the antichrists who will follow him until the final Antichrist at

-antichrist: see notes at Revelation - The Prophecy Unfolds)
+the End of the Age.
+(Understanding the term antichrist: see notes at Revelation - The Prophecy Unfolds)

 Daniel's Coming Prince of Desolations Prophecy - Daniel 9:26b-27